Correctness and completeness of logic programs: Proving completeness

 \section{Proving completeness}

 We first introduce a notion of semi-completeness, and sufficient conditions under which semi-completeness of a program implies its completeness.
 The next subsection presents a sufficient condition for semi-completeness.
 For cases where completeness does not follow from semi-completeness, we present a way of proving completeness directly.
-This section is concluded by sufficient conditions under which pruning of SLD-trees preserves completeness.